Jisr az-Zarqa

 Jisr az-Zarqa (جِسْر الزَّرْقَاء lit.
 The blue bridge, גִ'סְר א-זַּרְקָא; often shortened as Jisr) is an Israeli Arab town on Israel's northern Mediterranean coastal plain.
 Located just north of Caesarea within the Haifa District, it achieved local council status in 1963.
 According to the Central Bureau of Statistics (CBS) the town had a population of 13,689 in 2014, living on 1500 dunam of coastal land.
 80% of residents reportedly live below the poverty line.
 The name Jisr az-Zarqa is a reference to Taninim Stream, which is known in Arabic as the "Blue Wadi" (Wadi az-Zarka).
-The mayor is Az-Adin Amash.
+The mayor is Morad Ammash.

 Jisr az-Zarqa is the only Arab-majority town in Israel located on the coast of the Mediterranean Sea.
+It is also the only suriviving Palestinian village inhabited primarily by Ghawarina, or Marsh Arabs.

 History

-Excavations have revealed walls with pottery remains dating from the 1st CE, with amphoras dating from the 4th to 7th CE, and remains of a structure carrying a ceramic pipe, most probably dating to the Byzantine era.
+Excavations have revealed walls with pottery remains dating from the 1st-century CE, with amphoras dating from the 4th to 7th centuries CE, and remains of a structure carrying a ceramic pipe, most probably dating to the Byzantine era.
 It has been suggested that the aqueduct in Jisr az-Zarqa is part of the aqueduct ending in Caesarea Maritima, but was never completed.

 Ottoman era

-The Jurban family was the first family coming from Jordan Valley, escaping due to conflict.
-Other main families are Amash from Qadum in West Bank, Najar from Al Arish or Egypt, Shihab from the Hauran, Twatcha and Um Bashi from Sudan.

-In 1882, the PEF's Survey of Western Palestine (SWP) described it: “This is properly speaking a dam rather than a bridge, built across the river so as to form a large pool.
+In 1882, the PEF's Survey of Western Palestine (SWP) described it: "This is properly speaking a dam rather than a bridge, built across the river so as to form a large pool.
 There is a causeway on the top of the dam: the height on the west is 20 feet; on the east the level of the water was 3 feet below the roadway.
 The masonry resembles that of the aqueduct fed from the pool. [..]
 The eastern face of the dam is cemented.
 Sluices lined with cement are constructed in the dam.
 The roadway is 8 feet to 10 feet broad.
 The work appears to be Roman."

 The SWP further noted: "There are small encampments of Arabs who live permanently in the marshes of the river Zerka.
 They are so strongly posted (the intricate way through the marshes being only known to themselves), that they are almost free from contributions to Government.
 They are known as 'Arab el Ghawarni."

 A population list from about 1887 showed that Guwarnet ez Zerka had about 335 inhabitants, all Muslim.
+The Ghawarina are a distinct socio-ecological group of Marsh Arabs.
+The group is of diverse ethnic and geographical origin.
+The Jurban clan came from Jordan Valley, the 'Ammash from Kafr Qaddum in West Bank, the Egyptian al-Najjar clan from Al Arish in Egypt, the Shihab from the Hauran, and the Tawat-ha and Umbashi black freedpersons from Sudan.